codeinaire/noMeatMayApp/notes.md

 - [Secure JS Applications](https://www.youtube.com/watch?v=BeKMbTSm7x8)

 # NODE ES6
 - Basically node.js [doesn't natively support ES6 syntax](https://stackoverflow.com/questions/30878363/import-es6-for-node), we have to install another package to use this.
+This isn't true.
+I'm using node v8 and there is native support for it.

 # ERRORS